Frederick Douglass (1818 – 1895) African-American, anti-slavery campaigner.

 “Though conscious of the difficulty of learning without a teacher, I set out with high hope, and a fixed purpose, at whatever cost of trouble, to learn how to read.”
 (Narrative of the life of Frederick Douglass, ch.6)

 In particular, he later credited the newspaper, The Colombian Orator for developing his strong ideals on human dignity and individual freedom.
-The attitude of his slave master, in trying to prevent him from reading, was also a cautionary lesson for Douglass and throughout his life he emphasised the importance of education to help ameliorate the conditions of African Americans.
+The attitude of his slave master, in trying to prevent him from reading, was also a cautionary lesson for Douglass and throughout his life, he emphasised the importance of education to help ameliorate the conditions of African Americans.

 His ability to read was hugely influential.
 When he was moved away from the home of the Auld’s, Douglass made an effort to educate other slaves on how to read the New Testament at a weekly Sunday School.
-Douglass was able to act as teacher for a large group of slaves for six months, before the activity was broken up by slave owners – incensed by the idea of their slaves being educated.
+Douglass was able to act as a teacher for a large group of slaves for six months before the activity was broken up by slave owners – incensed by the idea of their slaves being educated.

 Escape from Slavery

 In 1833, Douglass was sent to work for Edward Covey a farmer and notorious slave driver.
 Covey regularly whipped Douglass and his other slaves.
 The experience left Douglass with deep mental and physical scars, but it strengthened his resolve to escape from slavery.
 Douglass began formulating a plan, but his plans were discovered and he was sent to prison.
-However, he came into contact with Anna Murray-Douglass a free black women.
+However, he came into contact with Anna Murray-Douglass a free black woman.
 The two fell in love, and she used her savings to help Douglass escape.
 In September 1838, Douglass, dressed in a sailor’s uniform, escaped via train and steamboat to Philadelphia and then on to New York.
 He stayed, temporarily, in the home of New York abolitionist David Ruggles.
 He later wrote of his overwhelming joy in escaping the life of a slave and finding himself a freeman on free soil.

 “I lived more in one day than in a year of my slave life.
 It was a time of joyous excitement which words can but tamely describe.
 In a letter written to a friend soon after reaching New York, I said: ‘I felt as one might feel upon escape from a den of hungry lions.’
 Anguish and grief, like darkness and rain, may be depicted; but gladness and joy, like the rainbow, defy the skill of pen or pencil.”